 Hodgkin lymphoma in the bone marrow

-About 1 in 20 people (5%) have Hodgkin lymphoma in their bone marrow when they're diagnosed.
-If you have this, it can cause the following effects:
+Some people have Hodgkin lymphoma in their bone marrow when they're diagnosed.
+If you have this, it can cause the following symptoms:

 Other possible symptoms